Olive oil: Symbolism and mythology

 The olive tree has historically been a symbol of peace between nations.
-It has played a religious and social role in Greek mythology, especially concerning the name of the city of Athens where the city was named after the goddess Athena because her gift of an olive tree was held to be more precious than rival Poseidon's gift of a salt spring.
+It has played a religious and social role in Greek mythology, especially concerning the city of Athens, named after the goddess Athena because her gift of an olive tree was held to be more precious than rival Poseidon's gift of a salt spring.

 Varieties

 There are many olive cultivars, each with a particular flavor, texture, and shelf life that make them more or less suitable for different applications, such as direct human consumption on bread or in salads, indirect consumption in domestic cooking or catering, or industrial uses such as animal feed or engineering applications.
-During the stages of maturity, olive fruit changes colour from green to violet, and then black.
-Olive oil taste characteristics depend on which stage of ripeness olive fruits are collected.
+During the stages of maturity, olive fruit changes color from green to violet, and then black.
+Olive oil taste characteristics depend on the stage of ripeness at which olive fruits are collected.

 Uses

 Culinary use

-Olive oil is an important cooking oil in countries surrounding the Mediterranean, and it forms one of the three staple food plants of Mediterranean cuisine, the other two being wheat (as in pasta, bread, and couscous) and the grape, used as a dessert fruit and for wine.
+Olive oil is an important cooking oil in countries surrounding the Mediterranean, and it forms one of the three staple food plants of Mediterranean cuisine, the other two being wheat (as in pasta, bread, and couscous), and the grape, used as a dessert fruit and for wine.

-Extra virgin olive oil is mostly used as a salad dressing and as an ingredient in salad dressings.
-It is also used with foods to be eaten cold.
+Extra virgin olive oil is mostly used raw as a condiment and as an ingredient in salad dressings.
 If uncompromised by heat, the flavor is stronger.
-It also can be used for sautéing.
+It can also be used for sautéing.